In this section

 What is the Fontan Procedure

 During a Fontan surgery, congenital heart surgeons reroute the blood flow from the lower body to the lungs by connecting the inferior vena cava to the pulmonary artery.
 To accomplish this, surgeons will most often create a connecting channel, or tube, outside of the heart.
-Blood flow from the lower body now joins the connection made in the second, Glenn, procedure, in which the blood flow from the upper body was rerouted to the lungs.
+Blood flow from the lower body now joins the connection made in the second procedure, the Glenn procedure, in which the blood flow from the upper body was rerouted to the lungs.
 Once the blood is oxygen-enriched in the lungs, the heart's single, right ventricle drives it out to the body again.

 Since the Fontan procedure requires open heart surgery, your toddler will be on a heart-lung machine to temporarily take over blood circulation and breathing.
 The procedure will last about five hours.
 Recovery from Fontan surgery usually requires a two- or three-week hospital stay that will start in the cardiac intensive care unit (CICU).
 Learn more about postoperative care following surgeries for hypoplastic left heart syndrome.